103 Things You Can Do Today to Stop Snoring Forever!

 70. Regular Bedtime

-Go to sleep at the same time every night to make your sleep schedule better.
-It will help you prevent snoring.
+Go to sleep at the same time each night to regulate your sleep schedule, which can help prevent snoring.

 71. Avoid Blue Light

-To accomplish the previous tip, avoid blue light at least an hour before bed.
+To maintain a regular sleep schedule, avoid blue light at least an hour before bed.

 72. See Your Doctor If You Are Pregnant and Snoring

-“In some cases, snoring can be a sign of gestational diabetes, so make sure to get your glucose screening test at week 24 to 28 (or earlier if your practitioner suggests).”
+“In some cases, snoring can be a sign of gestational diabetes.
+Make sure to get your glucose screening test between weeks 24 and 28 (or earlier if advised).”

 73. Comfortable Sleeping Position

-Make sure you have a comfortable sleeping position during the night, which may help you stop snoring.
+Ensure you have a comfortable sleeping position throughout the night to help reduce snoring.

 74. Reduce Stress – Calm Down Before Bed

-Try to reduce stress and calm down before bed.
+Try to reduce stress and relax before bedtime.

 75. Take a Shower